tamberg/fhnw-idb/data-transport/CircuitPython/lorawan_abp/README.md

 * Add a *TTN device*, change its *settings* to *Activation Method: ABP* and uncheck *Frame Counter Checks*.
 * Set your TTN *Device Address*, *Network Session Key* and *App Session Key* (all *MSB*) in the *lorawan_abp.py* example.
 * Copy the content of [lorawan_abp.py](lorawan_abp.py) to _code.py_ on the _CIRCUITPY_ drive.
-* Now, check the *data* tab of your device in the TTN console to see the incoming data.
+* Check the *data* tab of your device in the TTN console to see incoming data.

 ## Libraries
 From the [CircuitPython libraries](https://circuitpython.org/libraries) bundle: